Hexagram 46升Pushing Upward

 — Legge (1882)

-Line 3 is the top of the lower trigram — the altitude at which the actor crosses from the inner working position into the outer public-facing territory — and the image is the bluntest in the hexagram. 升虛邑, ascending into the empty city.
+Line 3 is the top of the lower trigram — the point where you cross from the inner working position out into public-facing territory — and the image is the bluntest in the hexagram. 升虛邑, ascending into the empty city.
 There is no resistance because there is no one there.
-The configuration above the actor at line 3 has gone quiet; the gates are open; the streets are unwatched.
+The configuration above you at line 3 has gone quiet; the gates are open; the streets are unwatched.
 The line refuses to label the condition as either fortunate or unfortunate — no verdict is attached — because the emptiness is itself the diagnostic.
-The ascent is unopposed and uncontested at this altitude, and the actor must decide what to do with territory that no one is defending and no one is occupying.
+The ascent is unopposed and uncontested here, and you must decide what to do with territory that no one is defending and no one is occupying.

-For decision-makers this is the line of the market segment the competitor has just abandoned, the org chart slot no senior has been appointed to, the public role the field has implicitly conceded.
-The temptation at line 3 is to read the empty city as victory and to plant the flag triumphantly.
+In a decision context this is the line of the vacant committee chair no one has stepped forward to fill, the research question a retiring scholar has quietly left open, the public role the field has implicitly conceded to whoever will take it.
+The temptation at line 3 is to read the empty city as victory and plant the flag triumphantly.
 The hexagram is more careful than that.
-The empty city is taken without struggle precisely because the configuration above has not yet decided whether the city is worth defending.
-The ascent is permitted; the city is entered; the work of legitimising the occupation is the next altitude's problem.
-Founders who reach line 3 should record the unusual emptiness in their notes and proceed without confusing the absence of opposition with the presence of mandate.
+The empty city is taken without struggle precisely because the people above have not yet decided whether the city is worth defending.
+The ascent is permitted; the city is entered; the work of legitimising the occupation belongs to the next level.
+People who reach line 3 should record the unusual emptiness honestly and proceed without confusing the absence of opposition with the presence of a mandate.
 The empty city has been ascended into.
 The next move is line 4.

 王用亨于岐山,吉,無咎。